IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/portfolio-optimization/dynamic-locked.md

 4. Every information associated with cash is a constant since we have only one group with cash sharing.
 We'll update those constants at each iteration.
-5. There is no significant difference in iteration over the entire shape of `close` or only over the timestamps where the optimization should really take place, thus we iterate over `index_ranges`.
+5. There is no significant difference in iteration over the entire shape of `close` or only over the timestamps where the optimization should really take place, thus we iterate over ranges.
-If you additionally want to pair the optimization with a stop loss or other continuous checks, you should iterate over `close.shape[0]` and run `optimize_func_nb` only if the current iteration can be found in the second column of `index_ranges`.
+If you additionally want to pair the optimization with a stop loss or other continuous checks, you should iterate over `close.shape[0]` and run `optimize_func_nb` only if the current iteration can be found in `range_ends`.
-6. Allocation index (at which optimization and order execution should take place) is by default the right bound in `index_ranges`
+6. Allocation index (at which optimization and order execution should take place) is by default the range end.
 7. Run the optimization function, which should return the weights.
 You can adapt it to return the size type, direction, and other information as well.
 8. Calculate the current group value using the open price